By Dan Gephart, February 15, 2022

 By Deborah Hopkins, February 7, 2022

-On January 21, a Federal district judge in Texas issued an injunction on the vaccine requirement for Federal employees, established last September by Executive Order 14043.
+On January 21, a Federal district judge in Texas issued an injunction [PDF] on the vaccine requirement for Federal employees, established last September by Executive Order 14043.
 The Biden Administration has appealed the injunction and has requested a stay while the appeal makes its way through the system.
 While we await the outcome, there are a few nuances of which your agency should be aware.

 1. Your agency should still collect information about employee and future employee vaccination status.